An 18 Year Old is a Legal Adult in Most of the United States

 Incoming search terms:

-- when a child turns 18 are they adults
+- once a child turns 18 responsibilites of parents

 - what legal issues do teenager face once they turn seventeen

-- what do you need when your 18
+- what to do when your child turns 18